openhab/openhab-addons/addons/binding/org.openhab.binding.phc/README.md

 - **Address:** Type the address of the module like the DIP switches (you can also find in the PHC software) of the module, e.g. 10110. (mandatory)

-- **UpDownTime (only JRM):** The time in seconds that the shutter needs to move up or down.
+- **UpDownTime (only JRM):** (advanced) NOT IMPLEMENTED YET!
+The time in seconds that the shutter needs to move up or down.
 The default, if no value is specified, is 30 seconds.
 For an exact calculation of the shutter's position, an exact time is needed.
-NOT IMPLEMENTED YET!

 ## Channels